Xeronaus/Cedaruke/README.md

 Currently, there are only 2 planets.

 # Explanation
 Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
 Cetadustry aims to bring an interesting and unique features, mechanics and contents to Mindustry.
+Starting from basic planets to a magnificent super planet.
+It has many things to explore and discover.

+Cetadustry

-If you would like to know about the planets, please visit their perspective repository.
+If you would like to know more about the planets, please visit their perspective repository.
 There's should be an explanation there.

 # Download
 There's 3 ways to download it.
 You can do any of the following: